Producers: Bhushan Kumar, Krishnan Kumar, Vikram Malhotra

 Sunhil Sippy tries to make a valid point in Noor as his protagonist while looking out for the 'big story of her career' ends up neglecting the basics of journalism for her selfish ambitions.
 This holds true in the times where the media often ends up deconstructing a human's life to mere breaking news or ticker at a prime time just for the sake of TRPs or personal gains without thinking about its repercussions on the lives of the people concerned.

 Noor is based on Pakistani author Saba Imtiaz's novel, ' Karachi, You're Killing Me'.
-The intention of the film is noble but it's when Sippy tries to pack in too much ingredients when Noor's coming-of-the-age journey loses its purpose and ends up being superficially effective though it has its own 'shining' moments.
+The intention of the film is noble but it's when Sippy tries to pack in too many ingredients that Noor's coming-of-the-age journey loses its purpose and ends up being superficially effective.
 Thankfully, the makers don't indulge in melodrama to reduce it to a sob-fest and that works fine for Noor.

 While the film talks about the importance of research and background work in journalism, very little thought seems to have gone into painting an accurate depiction of a journalist.